asallksr/Java-Word-Guessing-Game/README.md

 ## Project Structure

-- `Project1.java` — Main class that starts the game
+- `WordGuessGame.java` — Main class that starts the game
 - `Game.java` — Handles the game logic and user input
 - `WordBank.java` — Stores the word list and selects a random word

 ## How to Run

-Run the `Project1.java` file to start the game.
+Run the `WordGuessGame.java` file to start the game.

 ## Example